spielhoelle/slides/data/full.md

 	- Heatmaps for data intensity and correlation matrices.

+# Jupyter notebooks

+- llama and message analysis
+- health data

 # Combining Plots and Customizing Graphics
 ### Overlaying Plots and Customizing with Matplotlib and Seaborn

-- Combine a line plot and bar chart
+- Combine a line plot and bar chart <!-- .element: class="fragment" data-fragment-index="2" -->
-- Apply a theme and customize the legend and labels
+- Apply a theme  <!-- .element: class="fragment" data-fragment-index="3" -->
+- customize the legend and labels <!-- .element: class="fragment" data-fragment-index="4" -->

 Speaker Notes: